timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-09-17:
+# Objectives for Today 2020-09-18:

-- Adding some form of elasticity/plastic thing.
-- Adding a Trigger Object.
 - Preparing for alakajam
+- Possibly preparing "Track Builder" to help with AKJAM.
+- Possibly adding Triggers to the Physics engine.

-NEW RECORD: Day 112 in a row
+NEW RECORD: Day 113 in a row